jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+proving injecting all over the place so you don't have to think about tree is apparently slow, just like using \$root.
+My application is SUPER small though, and using Vuex for like 20 fields doesn't feel proprtionate to me.

 move stepper/incrementer to own component

 front default color is so close to active tab button color that they misleadingly appear to be actions